 WordPress keeps its static files in the folder

-/wp-content/uploads/.
-We're using ZFS to store these files, on a pair of storage servers, having paired hard disks using RAID, configured for automatic failover in case any of them fails.
+to store these files, on a pair of storage servers, having paired hard disks using RAID, configured for automatic failover in case any of them fails.
 ZFS is taking automatic snapshots with the following rules:

 - every 15 minutes for the last hour

 - every hour for the past day

 - every week for the past 2 months